N5GEH/n5geh.tools.entirety/docs/USERMODEL.md

 In OIDC authentication mode, users are created and managed in the OIDC provider.
 Only users with the _user_ role assigned are able to login to Entirety.
 Check your OIDC provider documentation for further details.
-In case you are using keycloak as OIDC provider, we provide a short tutorial with the necessary steps the [Entirety step-by-step guide](https://github.com/N5GEH/n5geh.tutorials.entirety_step_by_step?tab=readme-ov-file#configure-oidc-provider-oidc-auth-only).
+In case you are using keycloak as OIDC provider, we provide a short tutorial with the necessary steps in the [Entirety step-by-step guide](https://github.com/N5GEH/n5geh.tutorials.entirety_step_by_step?tab=readme-ov-file#configure-oidc-provider-oidc-auth-only).